Linda (Kaywood) Bilyeu is a self-published author. Her books are available on Amazon. She writes from the heart—there is no other way.

 My advice to you is not to shun Nashville because you do not like country music because you will quickly learn that Music City has plenty to offer in most genres of music.
 You just have to go with the flow and lose yourself in the sights, sounds and smells of this fine city.

-I heard that in the next twenty years about one million people will make Nashville their new home, that speaks volumes of the city, people and ambience.
+I heard that in the next twenty years about one million people will make Nashville their new home, which speaks volumes about the city, people, and ambiance.
 While I felt right at home in Nashville, I don't have the desire to live there but I do have the desire to return again for a visit.
 Preferably many more times.

 While in Nashville we took a guided tour of the downtown area.
 We learned about the history of the Ryman Auditorium and the Grand Ole Opry which was very interesting.
 The Ryman opened in 1892 and was called the Union Gospel Tabernacle for a short time.
 On this tour I also learned that Keith Urban was discovered at the Legends Corner bar by Kix Brooks of Brooks and Dunn...I was surprised I didn't know this already or maybe I did know but had forgotten.
 I also learned that Dierks Bentley is opening a bar on Broadway, just one more reason for me to return to Music City!